UTexas

 1. The definition of a Disciplinary Record is listed in Subchapter 9-300 and Sec.
 11-300(12).
 Disciplinary records are confidential and may not be disclosed in whole or part except as provided in subchapter 9–300 of the Institutional Rules.

-2. The disciplinary record will be separate from the student’s academic record, will be confidential, and will not be revealed except on request of the student or in accordance with applicable state and federal law, or as otherwise provided in subchapter 9-300.
+2. The Disciplinary Record will be separate from the student’s academic record, will be confidential, and will not be revealed except on request of the student or in accordance with applicable state and federal law, or as otherwise provided in subchapter 9-300.

 Sec.
 11–902.
 Notice to Administrative Offices